 With that in mind, it’s incredibly important that you support the women you do have on your team.
 By tackling age-old issues like likeability bias and lack of benefits, you can foster a workplace that encourages female leadership and advancement.
 And when you have a more diverse leadership team, you’ll be more likely to draw in further diverse talent.

-Given these statistics, we wanted to share a candid, no-bullshit, non-exhaustive list of ways you can better support the female-identifying employees that work with you.
+To help you figure this out, here’s a candid, no-bullshit, non-exhaustive list of ways you can better support the female-identifying employees that work with you.

 Challenge “Likeability” Bias

 There’s a ton of research to back this bias up, as case studies have shown time and time again that, for women, likability and success at work are not positively correlated.

 If you catch yourself calling a woman “bossy,” take a step back and ask yourself if she’s just being confident and assertive.
 Awareness is the first step to changing our biases, so be sure you’re being intentional about your interactions with co-workers and the opinions you form as a result.

-Create a Safe Space
+Create a Safe Space for Everyone

-An environment that fosters open and honest communication is one of the hardest things to establish in a company culture.
-And, while it may seem like a very obvious goal for a company to have, it’s truly easier said than done.
+An environment that fosters open and honest communication is one of the hardest things to establish in company culture.
+And while it may seem like a very obvious goal for a company to have, it’s truly easier said than done.

 Open communication is vital to a healthy and productive work environment.
-Encourage women to communicate openly about their needs, without the risk of feeling like they will be fired.
+Encourage women to communicate openly about their needs without the risk of feeling like they will be fired.
 For instance – a woman should never have to feel afraid to come to their employer asking for maternity leave.